raygun101/MarkupKit/README.md

         </LMRowView>
     </LMColumnView>

-The `weight` value ensures that the second label in each row is allocated all of the remaining space within the row after the size of the first label has been determined.
+The `weight` values ensure that the second label in each row is allocated all of the remaining space within the row after the size of the first label has been determined.
 Weights are discussed in more detail below.

 Finally, `LMColumnView` defines two properties that specify the amount of space that should be reserved at the top and bottom of the view, respectively: